aduffy70/Protocols/RAD-seq_protocol.md

 ## Ligation of adaptors

-### Prepare the adaptors:
+### Prepare the adaptors (if needed--we prepare enough for several libraries at a time):

 Mix 1 ul of each oligo (barcoded EcoRI primers, stored in plates; melt the plates in cold water, otherwise they melt for 2 hrs on air) in a pair into 98 ul of dH2O on a plate (you cannot pipette less than 1 ul.
 You won’t need the whole 100 ul volume.
 It results in 1 uM dilutions of the adaptor.
 These dilutions are probably stable and can be frozen for later use

-Mix 10 ul of MseI1 and MseI2 oligos (100 ul primer stock) with 80 ul H2O to make 10 uM stock (calculate final volume depending on the number of reactions).
+In small pcr tubes, mix 14 ul of 100uM MseI1 oligo and 14 uL of 100uM MseI2 oligo with 112 ul H2O to make 10 uM stock.
+This makes 140uL per tube and we need 120uL for a 96 sample library.
 This adaptor is the same for each reaction.
 Sequencing only occurs from the EcoRI side, so there’s no need to barcode the MseI oligos

 Incubate both mixtures for 5 min at 95C in PCR machine